ratsky-oss/walnut/README.md

 - 2gb RAM
 - 64gb HDD

-> Note: actual cpu requirements depends on your setup and amount of databases need to be backuped at a time
+> Note: CPU requirements depend on your setup and amount of databases need to be backuped at a time

-> Note: actual HDD requirements depends on size of all backups you want to store on localhost.
+> Note: HDD requirements depends on size of all backups you want to store on localhost.

 ### The following packages needed (or should be able to be installed):
-- dpkg (>= 1.16.1)

 - python3 (>= 3.8)
 - python3-distutils(>= 3.8)
 - gcc(>= 9.4.0)